mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Pair programming, a common industry practice has recieved attention in educational contexts [@hanks_pair_2011].
 Pair Programming groups students in pairs and divide coding two into two roles.
 One student undertakes hands-on coding while the other is free to think about more the abstract design of the overall program.
 A benefit of pair programming is to increase coding confidence as students build their experience of the different roles involved in coding.
 To help novice coders teachers should model and break down the processes involved.

-Werner and colleagues [@werner_pair_2009; denner_computer_2007] investigate pair programming as way to adress gender gap and extending research on collaborative problem solving in computer coding.
+Werner and colleagues [@werner_pair_2009; denner_computer_2007] investigate pair programming as way to address gender gap and extending research on collaborative problem solving in computer coding.

 They cite research challenging the gender aspect of bricolage / abstract duality, but propose a need for more research on programming styles and strategies [@denner_computer_2007] Their own research underlies that while pair programming is an inclusive strategy beneficial to all but in particular to narrow participation gaps due to gender and socio-economic factors [@werner_pair_2009, p.31].